This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Making black folks sweet potato pie is easier than you might think.
 In fact, this recipe has been passed down but slightly modified to bring more sweet potato flavor than ever.
 You’ll be able to make the perfect one every time!

-Now, why mention black folks’ sweet potato pie?
-I say that for one reason, 99.99% of southern recipes were prepared by slaves and passed down to both sides of the family.
-The family that owned the slaves (southern) and the enslaved (soul food).
-With that being said, let’s get ready to jump into the kitchen and bake a dessert that always brings the family together regardless of heritage.
+Now, why mention black folks' sweet potato pie?
+I say that for one reason: 99.99% of Southern recipes were prepared by slaves and passed down to both sides of the family: the family that owned the slaves (Southern) and the enslaved (soul food).
+With that being said, let's get ready to jump into the kitchen and bake a dessert that always brings the family together regardless of heritage.

 Key Ingredients